guideberry/GEO-PYTHON/index.md

+# Free guide to learning Python and Data Analysis for free
-# What is this Guide?
+## What is this Guide?
+Hello!
+Welcome! and Congratulations!
+You can you can do this!
+If you are reading this on a device attached to the internet, then you have all the skills needed to get started.

 ## Purpose
 This guide is designed to help you prepare for, and complete, the free [ GEO-PYTHON](https://geo-python-site.readthedocs.io/en/latest/) course from Helsinki University.
 You definately don't need to read this guide before you get started with the course.
 But you can if you like.